-- The soil characteristics also change, soil becomes drier and more acidic.
-The amount of soil carbon and organic matter decreases, whilst phosphorous increases.
+- The soil characteristics also change, becoming drier and more acidic.
+The amount of soil carbon and organic matter decreases, whilst phosphorus increases.

 MOORCO is a collaborative project across several groups within the James Hutton Institute.
 Please contact Dr Ruth Mitchell for further information.